diegomrepo/chipoch/README.md

 ## Requirements

-You'll need the lastest version of `meson` and `ninja-build` to compile.
+You'll need the lastest version of `meson` and `ninja-build` to build.
 Also the SDL2 libray (called libsdl2-dev in Debian-based systems).

 ## Building and running